 Paris is one of those places that is beautiful in every season.
 Really!

 In the spring, the cherry blossom trees bloom all around the city giving the impression that the city is covered in candy floss.
 In summer the sun shines brightly and the river banks transform from a busy road into a beach – a pedestrians Paradise!
 In fall the red and orange leaves make the city feel warm and alive and people outside on terraces soak up the last of the good weather while sipping wine.
 And last but not least in winter the days get darker but the city lights up with Christmas markets and decorations, literally transforming into its nickname The City of Lights.

-If I had to choose I would say come to Paris in May.
+In case you can’t decide when to visit Paris, pick May.
 The weather is warm, the city isn’t too over-crowded and there are plenty of things to do in the city!